Stop It, I Hate That: Recognize The 11 Most Common Manipulation TechniquesHow to protect yourself from being manipulated

-The “foot-in-the-door technique” entices to take a first step in a certain direction.
+The “foot-in-the-door technique” entices to take the first step in a certain direction.
 This happens, for example, by asking for a small favor.
 This favor serves as a door opener.
 People are then much easier to persuade.
-Sometimes it is enough to ask someone to take a look at a task for a moment and then ask them afterwards if they take over the task completely.
+Sometimes it is enough to ask someone to take a look at a task for a moment and then ask them afterward if they take over the task completely.
 This persistence trap significantly increases the probability that we say yes.
 People tend to be consistent.

 In other words, once a person has taken a commitment, he or she is more willing to comply with requests that are consistent with it.
 “He who said A must also say B” or “what has been started must also be brought to an end.
-This often works, but is nonsense.
-Pay attention to your gut feeling; Do you really want that?
+This often works but is nonsense.
+Pay attention to your gut feeling; Do you want that?